praveenoruganti/praveenoruganti-reactjs/4_Components/ReadMe.md

 export default Greeting;
 ```

-This function is a valid React component because it accepts a single "props" (which stands for properties) object argument with data and returns a React element.
-We call such components "function components" because they are literally JavaScript functions.
+This function is a valid React component because it accepts a single **props** (which stands for properties) object argument with data and returns a React element.
+We call such components **function components** because they are literally JavaScript functions.

 The above two components are equivalent from React's point of view.